awaseem/kami/README.md

 # Getting started

+If you'd like to run a local version similar or exactly like production, these are all the steps required.

 ## Pre-requisites

 Kami requires a few third party services to work properly.
 You need to have the following accounts setup and create a `.env` file with the following variables: